 Nadia L King is an Australian author of Indian and Irish descent.
 Nadia is a children’s author and award-winning short story writer who believes passionately in the power of stories to make the world a better place.

-Her books for children include Claire Malone Changes the World (an empowering and inspiring picture book for young children), Claire Malone Makes a Friend (age, race, culture, loneliness, relationships and the pandemic are neatly drawn together in this picture book), and The Lost Smile (a picture book with themes of cultural diversity and emotional intelligence).
-Her young adult books include the 2022 CBCA Notable Book for Older Readers, Can the Real JR Stand Up, Please? (a magical realism novel shining a light on domestic violence and family abuse) and Jenna’s Truth (a novella with a raw and real tale of cyberbullying).
-Her books are published by London-based Dixi Books, distributed in Australia by Peribo, and available internationally from all major online booksellers.
+Her books for children include inspiring children’s picture books, Claire Malone Changes the World, The Lost Smile, and Claire Malone Makes a Friend .
+Nadia’s provoking novels for young adults include the 2022 CBCA Notable book for older readers, Can the Real JR Stand Up, Please (for readers who love a dose of magic with their realism) and Jenna’s Truth (a raw and real tale of cyberbullying).
+Her books are published by London-based Dixi Books.
 Nadia has also written for Scholastic Asia.

 Nadia’s short stories have been published in Australia and internationally.
-She is the winner of the 2020 Maureen Freer Literary Competition for the short story category, and in 2019 she was awarded the Stuart Hadow Short Story Prize.
-In 2021, Nadia was shortlisted for the Rachel Funari Prize for Fiction.
+She is the winner of the 2020 Inaugural Maureen Freer Literary Competition for the short story category, and in 2019 she was awarded the Stuart Hadow Short Story Prize.

 Nadia is currently undertaking postgraduate studies in English and creative writing.
-She lives in Western Australia with her family and an ever-expanding collection of books.
+She is a proud role model for Books In Homes.
+Nadia lives in Western Australia with her family and an ever-expanding collection of books.